DataDog/integrations-core/rabbitmq/README.md

 ### Events

-For performance reasons, the RabbitMQ check self-limits the number of queues and nodes it will collect metrics for.
-If and when the check nears this limit, it emits a warning-level event to your event stream.
+For performance reasons, the RabbitMQ check limits the number of exchanges, queues, and nodes it collects metrics for.
+If the check nears this limit, it emits a warning-level event to your event stream.

-See the [example check configuration][4] for details about these limits.
+If you require an increase in the number of exchanges, queues, or nodes, contact [Datadog support][16].

 ### Service Checks